SAIKIRANN226/AWS_DevOps_Notes/Shellscript/Overview.md

   wrong, you can look back and see why.
 - To see full log file ---> sudo cat /var/log/messages
 - To see page by page ---> sudo less /var/log/syslog
-- To follow logs in real time ---> tail -f /var/log/messages
+- To follow logs in real time (or) to see running logs ---> tail -f /var/log/messages

 ### Session-15
 - How do we set to exit automatically when shellscript faces errors ?
 Does really "set -e" useful in exiting the shellscript when it faces error ?
+NO! why ?
 - How do you store logs in shellscript ?
 Instead of giving &>> $LOGFILE everywhere, we can give like below "exec &>$LOGFILE" under logfile name.
 See in redis.sh
 - Where to check the logs wether the remote connections are successfully connected (or) not ?